 The question remains: if they’ve never made this journey before, how do they know where to go and how to get there?

 This is still something of a mystery.
 It’s believed that they use the position of the sun as a guide combined with their internal clock.
 This still doesn’t explain how they end up in the same place each year, when they’ve never travelled there before.
 Perhaps science will one day provide a definitive answer, or perhaps we’ll never know!

 The more you learn about monarch butterflies, the more fascinating they become!
 We’re in awe of these wonderful pollinators, which is why we’ve got designs dedicated to the mighty monarchs!
-For every item purchased, we’ll fund the planting of 10 trees and donate 10% to environmental nonprofits, including Pollinator Partnership.
+For every purchase, we’ll fund the planting of trees and make a donation to environmental nonprofits, including Pollinator Partnership.
 Help to support the monarchs today – shop now.